 The Complexity Dynamics of Grokking

-Under submission (link to talk)
+Under submission (twitter thread, blog, arXiv, link to talk)

 LUMOS: Language-Conditioned Imitation Learning with World Models